BaleBase/lala/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/Activities/02_Compound_Commands/Solved/Readme.md

 - Creating a directory and automatically copying log files to it with one command.

-- Finding a list of executable files in the home folder and saving it to a text file inside your directory with one command.
+- Finding a list of executable files in the file system and saving it to a text file inside your directory with one command.

 - Saving an edited list of the 10 most active processes to your directory with one command.

-- Creating a list of home folders and users with a UID less than 1000 and saving it to your directory, all with one command.
+- Creating a list of home directories and users with a UID less than 1000 and saving it to your directory, all with one command.

 ---